-Thank you for your interest in becoming a member of the Minnesota Law Review.
+Thank you for your interest in becoming a member of a journal at the University of Minnesota.
 The official petition period will open May 11, 2016 at 4:30pm.
 Questions about the petition process should be sent to firstname.lastname@example.org.

 Moot Court and Journal Informational Meeting